Who am I?

 and everything I've ever written spread out on a 13 metre-long wall.

-It will premiere in the 2019 Adelaide Fringe
+at the Adelaide Fringe

 You can buy tickets via the Adelaide Fringe website, here.